agnt-gg/rizz/README.md

 # RIZZ: RSS Information Zone Zapper

-Because AI content shouldn't be complicated
+Because consuming content with AI shouldn't be complicated

 ## 🎯 WHAT RIZZ IS: